What is Bankruptcy?

 Michigan debtors also have the option of filing for bankruptcy protection under Chapter 13 of the U.S. Bankruptcy Code.
 A Chapter 13 bankruptcy is referred to as a reorganization or a “wage earner’s” plan.
 This plan enables individuals that don’t qualify for Chapter 7 protection to re-organize and repay their outstanding debts over a period between 3-5 years.

-The amount you pay and the repayment terms depends upon your unique situation.
+The amount you pay and the repayment terms depend upon your unique situation.
 Your repayment plan must be approved by the bankruptcy judge and go through the assigned trustee.
 Your debts and amounts on those debts will be repaid according to their priority.

 Once your repayment plan is complete, you will be discharged.
 Your discharge is conditioned upon completing a budget counseling course.